What is a horologist?

 What does a typical day at Clockwise look like?

-Every day is different, the jobs vary so much.
-A workday can include removing clock movements from cases, disassembling and assessing the problems.
+Every day is different; the jobs vary so much.
+A workday can include removing clock movements from cases, disassembling, and assessing the problems.
 Clock and watch movements are cleaned, and necessary repairs done; time taken varies depending on the job.
-Clock movements are re-assembled and then tested on a level surface for several days.
-Customers come and go, either dropping off or picking up a repair, and sometimes just for a chat, quote or advice.
-Some of the quicker jobs are watch batteries, watch bands and replacing quartz battery movements on modern clocks.
-Then there are always phone enquiries, record keeping, sourcing hard to find parts (either from suppliers or in the workshop), house calls to pick up, deliver and set up clocks, as well as maintenance of the Launceston Town Clock.
+Clock movements are re-assembled and tested on a level surface for several days.
+Customers come and go, either dropping off or picking up a repair, sometimes just for a chat, quote, or advice.
+Some of the quicker jobs are watch batteries, watch bands, and replacing quartz battery movements on modern clocks.
+Then there are always phone enquiries, record keeping, sourcing hard-to-find parts (either from suppliers or in the workshop), house calls to pick up, deliver and set up clocks, as well as maintenance of the Launceston Town Clock.

 Which repair is the most memorable?

-What type of clocks are your favourite to repair, and the least favourite?
+What type of clocks are your favourite and least favourite to repair?